search icon

 Enhanced empathy

-Reviewing diary entries helps UX researchers and designers understand people deeper, promoting empathy and influencing the creation of user-centered solutions.
+Reviewing diary entries helps UX researchers and UI UX designers understand people deeper, promoting empathy and influencing the creation of user-centered solutions.

 Reducing recall bias